-The Carr Fire and the Camp Fire are just two of over a dozen wildfires burning across California.
-So far this year, wildfires have scorched more than 770,000 acres of land throughout the state.
+The Carr Fire and the Camp Fire were just two of over a dozen wildfires that burned across California.
+In 2018, wildfires have scorched more than 770,000 acres of land throughout the state.
 According to statistics from the National Interagency Fire Center, wildfires in the Golden State account for about 10 percent of all acres burned in the nation since 2000.Who Should Pay for California’s Wildfires?